hashicorp/terraform-provider-aws/names/README.md

 Package `names` provides AWS service-name information that is critical to the Terraform AWS Provider working correctly.
 If you are unsure about a change you are making, please do not hesitate to ask!

-**NOTE:** The information in `names_data.csv` affects code working correctly, generators, documentation, website navigation, etc. Please triple-check for correctness before making changes!
+**NOTE:** The information in `names_data.csv` affects the provider, generators, documentation, website navigation, etc. working correctly. _Please do not make any changes until you have fully read the table below._

-The core of the `names` package is the `names_data.csv`, which contains raw, comma-separated data about naming in the AWS Provider, AWS Go SDKs v1 and v2, and AWS CLI.
-The file is dynamically embedded at build time in the AWS Provider. _The information it contains must be correct._ Please double-check any changes.
+The core of the `names` package is `names_data.csv`, which contains raw, comma-separated data about naming in the AWS Provider, AWS Go SDKs v1 and v2, and AWS CLI.
+The file is dynamically embedded at build time in the AWS Provider and referenced by generators when generating code. _The information it contains must be correct._ Please double-check any changes.

 Consumers of `names` include: